yeyingqin/EchoEnhance/README.md

 - ValveDTW
 - DiffUIR-WFAM
 - Evaluation code
-- The private dataset can not be public, but you can ask for the information.
+- The private dataset (PLAGH) can not be public, but you can ask for the information.
 The dataset was collected from two ultrasound machines: one is the Philips EPIQ Elite, with an original frame rate of 39-47 Hz and 800×600 resolution; the other is the GE E90, with an original frame rate of 40-50 Hz and 1016×708 resolution.
-Each Echocardiogram video contains at least two complete cardiac cycles.
+But we have another electrocardiogram dataset, which is being collected from Guilin People's Hospital.
+One of the co-authors is doing this job, which can be made publicly available if our paper is accepted.

-Will be made publicly available following the acceptance of our paper.
+Code will be made publicly available following the acceptance of our paper.

 ## Updates
 - [ ] Paper submitted (7/10/2025)